- Business owners can gain great negotiating power if they maximize the value of their business long before taking it to market.

 #2 – Get Assistance from Professionals

 Business owners should hire the services of an accredited valuation firm (like Quantive) and obtain an independent professional valuation of their business.
-They can also seek guidance from an objective business adviser, who can reveal the strengths and weaknesses of their business by conducting appropriate assessments and audits of systems and procedures.
+They can also seek guidance from an objective business advisor (like Sara, our Business Performance Group Lead), who can reveal the strengths and weaknesses of their business by conducting appropriate assessments and audits of systems and procedures.

 By identifying the value drivers for their business, owners can increase the value of their companies and, ultimately, their sale price dramatically.